-I sat in a new found anger, but thank the Lord it was only for a couple of days.
+While I did sit in a newfound anger, thank the Lord it was only for a couple of days.
 I am not proud of the fact that I threatened him with saved emails and texts.
 But I knew that’s what it was going to take.
 Not my finest moment but damnit I was triggered with new found mortification at my past, and apparently still naive self.

 I got my power back.

 My healing and happiness is an inside job and for years I had assigned that to someone else, and I lost my power in the process.
 They cannot fix what they broke.
 Only you can.
 It’s your responsibility, no one else’s.

 I decided to write this post because I don’t want you to wait.